pdxparrot/ggj2020/SETUP.md

           * Add a Text - TextMeshPro under the Scroll View Content
             * Top Center the text
             * Disable Raycast Target
-            * Attach the text to the Credis Menu component
+            * Attach the text to the Credits Menu component
           * Duplicate the Start Button (Back)
             * Set the On Click handler to the CredisMenu OnBack method
             * Set the Text to "Back"